nroduit/nroduit.github.io/content/basics/customize/build-plugins.en.md

 For more information about annotations see the <a target="_blank" href="http://felix.apache.org/documentation/subprojects/apache-felix-maven-scr-plugin/scr-annotations.html">Apache Felix SCR Annotations</a>.
 {{% /notice %}}

-2. Add in pom.xml of the plug-in the maven-scr-plugin (to generate xml file from the Java annotations) and the property for loading any xml file in maven-bundle-plugin:
+2. Add in pom.xml of the plug-in the maven-scr-plugin (to generate XML file from the Java annotations) and the property for loading any XML file in maven-bundle-plugin:
 ﻿
     ``` xml
     <build>